open-sdg/open-sdg/docs/upgrades/upgrading-2-3-0.md

 See the [site configuration forms guidance page](https://open-sdg.readthedocs.io/en/latest/site-configuration-forms/) for more information.

+### Ruby 3

+The Open SDG platform now supports Ruby 3, and if you would like to upgrade here are the instructions.
+Note that this is not required, but if you would like to be on the latest version then it is now possible.
+To upgrade to Ruby 3, you will need to make changes in your site repository:

+* Changes to your "Gemfile"
+* Changes to the "workflows" in the .github folder

+Here is an illustration of the specific changes needed: https://github.com/open-sdg/open-sdg-site-starter/pull/98/files

 ## Bug-fixes and improvements

 * Fixed an issue where maps were not displaying for some indicators